 A social cooperative may distribute up to 33 percent of its disposable profit among its members, unless the bylaws of the social cooperative set a lesser percentage.
 Additionally, before such distribution, any reserve or other internal funds of the social cooperative must be fully replenished (Law on Commercial Corporations Article 766).

-A public benefit corporation may appoint its employees to the PBC’s Board of Trustees, however they may not comprise more than one-third of the Board.
-The members of the Board of Trustees and the Supervisory Board may be regularly compensated for services rendered to the PBC (Law on PBCs Article 9a).
-Nevertheless, the law prohibits the use of a PBC’s profit for the benefit of its founders, members of its management bodies, or employees (Law on PBCs Article 2(1)(c)).
+A public benefit corporation may appoint its employees to the PBC’s Board of Trustees, but the employees may not comprise more than one-third of the Board.
+The members of the Board of Trustees and the Supervisory Board may be regularly compensated for services rendered to the PBC (Law on PBCs Article 4(2)(j)).
+Nevertheless, the law prohibits distributing any of a PBC’s profit for the benefit of its founders, members of its management bodies, or employees (Law on PBCs Article 2(1)(c)).
 The salary of the Executive Director and sum of the PBC’s compensations to the members of the boards must be reported as a part of the mandatory Annual Report (Law on PBCs Article 21(1)(f)).

-Foundations, funds, registered institutes, and PBCs are legal entities that are not corporations, so no natural or juridical person may claim proprietary interests to the property contributed, acquired, generated, or otherwise taken into the entity’s possession.
-However, the Law on Criminal Responsibility of Juridical Persons, as amended by Act No. 368/2016, introduces the notion of a legal entity’s real owner.
-The owner is usually defined as a statutory person or a founder.
-For more details, see .
+Foundations, funds, registered institutes, and PBCs are not considered commercial corporations, so no natural or juridical person may claim proprietary interests in the property contributed, acquired, generated, or otherwise taken into these entities’ possession.
+However, the Law on Criminal Responsibility of Juridical Persons, as amended by Act No. 368/2016, introduces the notion of a legal entity’s “real owner.”
+The owner is usually defined as a statutory person or a founder. .

 Social cooperatives, by contrast to the above, are essentially defined as commercial corporations.
 Accordingly, a social cooperative’s members have limited proprietary interests in its profit and property.